Legoland Shanghai

-Legoland Shanghai Resort is a theme park located in Fengjing, Jinshan disctrict, Shanghai, China.
+Legoland Shanghai Resort is a theme park located in Fengjing, Jinshan district, Shanghai, China.
 It is operated by Merlin Entertainments of the United Kingdom.
-Construction began on November 17, 2021, and the park opened on July 5, 2025. it was the first Legoland theme park in China and fourth in Asia (after the Legoland Malaysia, Legoland Japan and Legoland Korea), and the eleventh worldwide.
+Construction began on November 17, 2021, and the park opened on July 5, 2025.
+It was the first Legoland theme park in China and fourth in Asia (after the Legoland Malaysia, Legoland Japan and Legoland Korea), and the eleventh worldwide.

 The resort spans 318,000 square meters with an investment of 3.6 billion RMB.
 It includes the Legoland theme park and a Lego-themed hotel.
 It is the largest Legoland park worldwide.